There never was a one-all silver bullet for looking after aquatic plants that thrive.

 The timer that comes with it is better than your usual one, as it remembers the settings even after a power outage.

-It also comes with a remote which at least to me is pointless because it only works on a very close range.
+The Satellite Plus PRO lighting fixture also comes with a remote which, at least to me, is pointless because it only works on a very close range.

-Do make sure you run it over a glass top because the body is not waterproof and evaporation tank water may damage it.
+Do make sure you run this LED light over a glass top because the body is not waterproof and water evaporation from your planted aquarium may damage it.

 - Supports the growth of medium-light stem plants fantastically